-In the 16 years since the Fallout franchise was introduced to the world, all of the games have been met with praise -- which means that ranking them isn't easy.
-That's especially true when you consider that the post-nuclear franchise underwent a genre change.
+In the 20+ years since the Fallout franchise was introduced to the world, all of the games have been met with praise - which means that ranking them isn't easy.
+It's especially difficult to pit the games against each other when you consider that the post-nuclear franchise underwent a genre change.

 Still, here we are.
 The Pecking Order god is not satisfied with our Grand Theft Auto, Pokemon, Final Fantasy and Halo rankings.
 It wants more.
 So we'll feed the beast another feature, this one ranking the Fallout games, from best to 'worst.'
 Here's some things you should keep in mind before we get started:

 1) We'll only be covering the main entries in the Fallout franchise; no spin-offs or DLC.
 Sorry, Tactics!

 2) Remember, this is my personal opinion.
 You might disagree!
 You're welcome to comment with your own rankings, if not debate my personal order - although naturally I'll do my best to justify my choices.

 This post originally appeared on 2014, but has been updated with a new order.

 But objectively, I see it as the pinnacle of what Fallout has to offer: a zany, post-apocalyptic game with an incredible amount of choice, a smart critique of American ideals - all packaged in a more cerebral genre than the modern titles.
 (It's a turn-based RPG.)